 Our procurement processes must involve due consideration of the corporate responsibility practices of the supplier to ensure that there are no conflicts with group culture, relevant policies and the group’s core values.
 The group’s corporate responsibility assessment questionnaire should be used to support procurement decisions and areas of non-compliance should be referred to the Corporate Responsibility team for approval.

 This policy states that our trading activities shall be conducted with honesty, integrity and in accordance with current laws and regulations.

 This requires that we develop and implement a health and safety policy and manual which complies with health and safety legislation.
 It also states that we shall ensure that the health and safety policy and manual is reviewed annually and any changes approved by the boards of our operating businesses.

-Alongside the Corporate policies, Provident Financial Group has a robust Enterprise Risk Management Framework in place.
+Alongside the Corporate policies, PFG has a robust Enterprise Risk Management Framework in place.
 This includes a detailed suite of supporting risk polices aligned to each of our Principle Risk Categories.
 Further detail is included under the Risk Management section which is published in the Annual Report and Accounts.
 Examples of our risk policies include:

 - Data Protection

 - Responsible Lending

 We evaluate the Anti-Money Laundering (AML) risks associated with our business activities and create policies and procedures commensurate with the risks.
 We must also: